Kalshi Legal Challenges 2026: Lawsuits, Allegations, and What Users Should Know

 About This Article

-This article covers the class action lawsuit and regulatory actions involving Kalshi, a prediction market platform facing allegations of operating as unlicensed gambling.
-The case is still in its early stages and no settlement or claim form is currently available.
+This article covers lawsuits and regulatory actions involving Kalshi, a prediction market platform facing allegations of operating as unlicensed gambling.
+As of March 2026, no class action has been certified, no settlement exists, and no claim form is available.
+The legal proceedings are still in their early stages.
 OpenClassActions.com covers class action lawsuits, settlements, and consumer legal developments.
 OpenClassActions.com is a consumer advocacy and class action news site, and is not a class action administrator or a law firm.

 For more class actions keep scrolling below.